FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 &nbsp;
-: Specification of traffic properties included in the Traffic Profile is the responsibility of the Manager, but the specific configuration mechanisms are outside of the scope of this docunment.
+: Specification of traffic properties included in the Traffic Profile is the responsibility of the Manager, but the specific configuration mechanisms are outside of the scope of this document.

 &nbsp;
 : Informally, implementations of the Manager and the Measurer